 Are there drugs available for treatment?

-Testing indicates two antiviral drugs are available that can treat swine flu H1N1, these are known as tamiflu and relenza.
-The UK government has a stock of anti-viral drugs against the contingency of a pandemic flu outbreak.
+Antiviral drugs are available to treat swine flu (H1N1), including Tamiflu (oseltamivir) and Relenza (zanamivir), which can reduce the time you are unwell as well as reduce the symptoms you suffer.
+For most people, rest, keeping hydrated, and treating your symptoms (analgesia, etc.) as needed, is recommended.
+The UK government has historically maintained a stock of anti-viral drugs against the contingency of a pandemic flu outbreak.

 What can I do to reduce the risks personally?